Double Wing Attack

+Double Wing Attack, which has been played since the Edo period, has been known as a strategy prone to fierce battles due to the lack of a well-developed joseki.
+However, with the development of computer shogi in the late 2010s including programs such as AlphaZero adopting Double Attack, there has been further progress in the josekis for this opening, which has led to its adoption in most professional title games in 2021 highlighting its importance.

 History and general discussion

 The Double Wing Attack is one of the most traditional openings dating back to over 250 years ago.
+Originally, unlike the Yagura (Fortress) openings, in which piece positioning advances by blocking the bishop diagonals, all ways in which the piece positioning proceeds without closing the bishop diagonals received the name aigakari (lit. 'mutual attack'), which has been traditionally translated to English as Double Wing Attack.
+Later, the strategy of exchanging bishops first and then proceeding with the piece positioning began to be called Bishop exchange (Japanese: 角換わり), while the strategy of capturing the pawn on 34 (i.e. the 'side pawn') after exchanging rooks once both bishop diagonals have been opened began to be called Side pawn capture (横歩取り), openings that are now considered independent of aigakari.

 Double Wing openings have two general variations.
 The first one has both bishop diagonals open (that is, P-76 and P-34) while the second type has bishop diagonals closed.
 The open bishop diagonal variations were most common historically being played from the 1700s and throughout the first part of the twentieth century.

 However, in modern shogi, the term Aigakari typically refers to the closed bishop diagonal variations.
 One reason is that the open bishop diagonal position shown in the adjacent diagram most often develops into a Side Pawn Capture opening (where the pawn on 34 or 76 are captured by a rook) instead an open bishop diagonal variation of Double Wing.
 This a major change from past centuries where Side Pawn Capture openings were uncommon as they were considered to be inferior strategies.
 In the second half of the 20th century, Side Pawn Capture was recognized as a sound opening – eventually becoming one of the most popular Double Static Rook opening among professional players in the 21st century.
-Thus, a presentday Double Wing opening typically arises when the rook pawns are traded off the board first and only after this are the bishop diagonals opened (if they are opened at all), which prevents the Side Pawn Capture opening possibility.
+Thus, a present-day Double Wing opening typically arises when the rook pawns are traded off the board first and only after this are the bishop diagonals opened (if they are opened at all), which prevents the Side Pawn Capture opening possibility.
 Consequently, the open bishop diagonal variations of Double Wing (without captured side pawns) are not commonly played by professional players (although they are occasionally seen).